San Diego Domestic Violence Lawyer

 California law defines battery as the unlawful and willful use of force or violence against another person.

 The offense is classified as “domestic battery” if it is committed against someone with whom you shared a “domestic relationship.”
-The law generally defines the term as:
+The law generally defines this as:

 A conviction for domestic battery carries different penalties than a simple battery conviction.
 Judges have the authority to impose a much wider range of punishments, such as probation and counseling.